D3rrickLa/FortuneLink/documents/ProjectDocumentation.md

 - Description: A moderator reviews reported content, applies rules, and manages user statuses (e.g., suspension, ban).
 - Trigger: Moderator accesses moderation tools.

+### User and Authentication Bounded Context
+Basically we are handling the authentication, sign up, etc. here.
+It's an external service (Supabase) that other contexts integrates with

+### Market Data
+a canonical source for asset information (individually and or list) which include prices, sectors, descriptions, and other market-related data. this will be consumed by other contexts (key lang: Price, Sector, Exchange, MarketCap, etc.)

 ## Aggregate Design Diagram